pssolanki111/polygon/docs/Callback-Streaming.rst

 The default handler for the messages is ``_default_on_msg`` which does some checks on messages having event as ``status``. and prints out other messages.
 Messages from polygon having the key ``ev`` equal to ``status`` are status updates from polygon about login and relevant actions you take (ev indicates event)

 The data messages will have different ``ev`` value than the string 'status'.
-The ev values would match the :class:`polygon.enums.StreamServicePrefix` values.
+The ev values for those would match the :class:`polygon.enums.StreamServicePrefix` values.

 You can specify your own handlers for other callbacks (``on_error``, ``on_close`` etc) too or leave those to defaults.